4 CBI officers arrested for conducting fake raid in Chandigarh to extort money | Law-Order

 - India

+The employees of the firm smelled a rat in the conduct of the officers, rounded them up and called police, the officials here said.

-Senior CBI officials said as part of the agency's zero-tolerance toward corruption policy, the strictest possible action will be initiated against the accused officials.
+Senior CBI officials said as part of the agency's zero-tolerance towards corruption policy, strictest possible action will be initiated against the accused officials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)